Kathy Maister's Start Cooking

 Quick Tips on Using Your Freezer Properly

-posted in Equipment by Lisa Freeman
+posted in General by Lisa Freeman

 A freezer can either be your best friend in the kitchen, or eat hundreds of food dollars.
 Whether your freezer is part of your fridge or a stand-alone appliance, it’s important to use it properly — not just for the sake of taste, but also for your safety.